-This trail impact is for a pedestrian trail from the residential area to a future master plan trail.
+This requested trail impact is for a proposed pedestrian trail from the proposed residential area to a future master plan trail.
 The trail will connect the residential subdivision through the wooded PMA area to the master-planned trail, impacting stream buffer, steep slopes, stream, and floodplain.

-This PPS will provide trail connections and adequate road tie-in grading for the Saddle Ridge residential subdivision.
-Therefore, the three impact areas (D, V, and W), as necessary impacts for development of this subdivision, are approved.
+This application will provide trail connections and adequate road tie-in grading for the Saddle Ridge residential subdivision.
+Staff recommend the approval of the three impact areas (D, V, and W) as necessary impacts for the development of this subdivision.

-Based on the level of design information provided with this PPS, the REF on the subject property have been preserved and/or restored, to the fullest extent possible, based on the limits of disturbance shown on the SOJ for Impacts to Regulated Environmental Features and associated exhibits from Rodgers dated August 2024, requesting three PMA impacts (Impact Area D, V, and W).
-Therefore, the three impacts are approved.
+Based on the level of design information provided with this PPS, the REF on the subject property have been preserved and/or restored to the fullest extent possible, based on the limits of disturbance shown on the SOJ for Impacts to Regulated Environmental Features and associated exhibits from Rodgers dated August 2024, requesting three PMA impacts (Impact Area D, V, and W).
+Therefore, staff recommend approval of the three impacts.